arbor-sim/arbor/doc/concepts/units.rst

     # membrane capacitance in SI
     c_m = 42*U.F/U.m**2
-    # convert to different unit and extract value
+    # convert to a different unit and extract value
     c_m_ = c_m.value_as(U.uF*U.cm**-2)
     # invalid conversions result in NaN values, so check
     if isnan(c_m_):